 Hemostasis is a complex process whose function is to limit blood loss from an injured vessel.
 Four major physiologic events participate in the hemostatic process: vascular constriction, platelet plug formation, fibrin formation, and fibrinolysis.
 Although each tends to be activated in order, the four processes are interrelated so that there is a continuum and multiple reinforcements.
 The process is shown schematically in Fig. 4-1.

 Biology of hemostasis.
 The four physiologic processes that interrelate to limit blood loss from an injured vessel are illustrated and include vascular constriction, platelet plug formation, fibrin clot formation, and fibrinolysis.

 Vascular constriction is the initial response to vessel injury.
 It is more pronounced in vessels with medial smooth muscles and is dependent on local contraction of smooth muscle.
 Vasoconstriction is subsequently linked to platelet plug formation.
 Thromboxane A2 (TXA2) is produced locally at the site if injury via the release of arachidonic acid from platelet membranes and is a potent constrictor of smooth muscle.
 Similarly, endothelin synthesized by injured endothelium and serotonin (5-hydroxytryptamine [5-HT]) released during platelet aggregation are potent vasoconstrictors.
 Lastly, bradykinin and fibrinopeptides, which are involved in the coagulation schema, are also capable of contracting vascular smooth muscle.

 The extent of vasoconstriction varies with the degree of vessel injury.
 A small artery with a lateral incision may remain open due to physical forces, whereas a similarly sized vessel that is completely transected may contract to the extent that bleeding ceases spontaneously.

-Platelets are anucleate fragments of megakaryocytes.
-The normal ...
+Platelets are anucleate fragments of megakaryocytes. ...